FAQ

 What should I expect from the vibe?

-Think old-school PC gaming: network cables, classic shooters, strategy games, co-op chaos, low-latency matches, and a room full of people arguing about who was clearly screen-looking.
+Think old-school PC gaming: network cables, classic fps, co-op chaos, low-latency matches, and a room full of people having a real good time.

 Is this for serious retro PC fans only?